Introduction to SELECT in MySQL

 SELECT COUNT(*) FROM employee;

-5. ORDER BY: Used to sort both numeric and string values either in ascending or descending manner.
-But by default, it sorts in ascending manner.
-If we want to descend, then we need to specify it after using the ORDER BY clause.
+5. ORDER BY: Used to sort numeric and string values in ascending or descending manner.
+But by default, it sorts in an ascending way.
+If we want to descend, we need to specify it after using the ORDER BY clause.

 SELECT first_name FROM student